Ohio Drive: Construction

 Construction on what was then known as Riverside Drive began in 1912 and was completed in 1916.
 A portion of it was already finished by June 1913.
 (President Woodrow Wilson walked along it to take in the view.)
 The road was nicknamed "The Speedway" from the informal horse and buggy racing that used to occur on the road.

 Riverside Drive in West Potomac Park was lit at night using the "Twin Twentys" lamppost.
 These wrought iron light standards, approved by the United States Commission of Fine Arts, have twin globes connected to a main pole by a decorative U-shaped bracket.
-The main pole is octagonal in cross-sextion and 15 ft high.
+The main pole is octagonal in cross-section and 15 ft high.
 With the bracket and globes, the lamppost's total height is 21 ft.
 As constructed, the road was one lane wide and consisted of macadam.
 At some point between 1916 and 1941, the portion of the road on the east side of the island between the railroad tracks and East Potomac Park Golf Course was turned into a two-lane road divided by a boulevard.